Do you dream of at least a thousand free ways to drive traffic to your website?

 Sooner or later, your articles will become old content.

 I mean, if your first blog post goes back years, it’s not really that fresh anymore, is it?

 OK, so how can you deal with that?

 Well, you should republish your content with a new publishing date.

-As a result, I feel confident to tell you that republishing your content is one of the best free ways to drive traffic to your website!
+As a result, I feel confident enough to tell you that republishing your content is one of the best free ways to drive traffic to your website!

 9) Create Infographics

-Ultimately, having infographics within your posts will increase your organic traffic for sure.
+Having them within your posts will increase your organic traffic for sure.